vendidero/woocommerce-germanized/readme.txt

 Managing returns can be a time-consuming challenge.
 By using Germanized you might let your customers create return requests through their customer panel.
 All you need to do is confirm the request through your return dashboard and your customers will receive an email containing further steps on how to return their product(s).
 In case you are using our DHL integration you might as well (automatically) create a label to the return which will be attached to the email sent to the customer.

-= Post, DHL and DPD (Pro) Integration =
-With the help of our built-in Post, DHL and DPD (Pro) integration you can easily create labels for your shipments and add tracking information to the notification emails.
+= Post, DHL, DPD (Pro) and GLS (Pro) Integration = With the help of our built-in Post, DHL, DPD (Pro) and GLS (Pro) integration you can easily create labels for your shipments and add tracking information to the notification emails.
 Furthermore you can offer DHL preferred delivery services to your customers including shipping to Packstation or choosing a drop-off location and/or day within the checkout.
 You can even let your shipments and labels be generated automatically by Germanized to avoid further manual work.
 [Learn more](https://vendidero.de/dokumentation/woocommerce-germanized/versanddienstleister "Post & DHL for WooCommerce") about how our shipping provider integrations work.

 = Extended One Stop Shop compliance =